 Since this blog is about what I learned yesterday.

 “If you are depressed, you are living in the past.
-If you are anxious, you are living in the future*.
-If you are at peace, you are living in the present.” (probably misattributed to Lao Tzu, I got it from Tim Ferriss)
+If you are anxious, you are living in the future.
+If you are at peace, you are living in the present.” (probably misattributed to Lao Tzu)

 Washington, DC, USA has a natural release valve for the times when people need to be in the present – you don’t have to walk very far to spend time with the spirits and the ancestors.

-And then, reliably, you can walk back toward the city to see the future being born.
-Pretty much every day 🙂 .
+And then you walk a little farther to see the future being born.